MaxDaten/ecom/README.md

     2. if you run the devel server not on your localhost, change the `config/settings.yml` settings to the LAN host (for me ex: `approot: "http://192.168.178.200:3000"`)
 3. How do I add routes?
     3. create a Handler in `src/Ecom.Handler`, import this Handler into the `Ecom.Application` module, add route definition in `config/routes`
+4. How can I build the haskell platform on my own (linux)
+    1. download the latest [Haskell Platform](http://www.haskell.org/platform/linux.html) `tar.gz` and a [prebuild ghc](http://www.haskell.org/ghc/download_ghc_7_6_3) for your architecture (for haskell-platform 2013+ you will need ghc-7.6+)
+    2. unpack the ghc archive: ex. `tar -xvf ghc-7.6.3-x86_64-unknown-linux.tar.bz2`
+        1. `cd ghc-7.6.3`
+        2. `./configure && make install` the new ghc version is now installed (in `/usr/bin`)
+    3. unpack the haskell-platform archive
+        1. `cd haskell-platform-2013.2.0.0`
+        2. `./configure && make`
+        3. `sudo make install` haskell platform is now installed

 ## Links